Is your job role slowly disappearing?

 The second most obvious sign usually accompanies the first, and that is that your roles and responsibilities are gradually prised away from you and given to either the new manager with the suspiciously similar sounding job title, or to your colleagues.
 This often happens over a period of months, so that you can’t object too quickly, and the employer has a litany of convenient excuses to fall back on, most of them encompassing waffly corporate speak, like the word ‘synergies’.

 If you suddenly find yourself twiddling your thumbs for four hours a day, retrace your steps and look at how that happened, because if it’s not a downturn in business, it’s likely that others are doing your role.
 The heavy footsteps approaching your office are not the board with a bottle of champagne and a fat bonus cheque, but the hobnailed boots of the HR manager carrying a thin letter containing an even thinner figure – the dreaded statutory redundancy payment.

-How to react to role erosion
+How should you react to role erosion?

 The key in this scenario for you is to recognise what is going on at an early stage and to make the employer’s life as difficult as possible, to the extent that the employer recognises that if they want to get rid of you, they will have to pay you off, rather than continue down the route they had initially envisaged.

 You need to wise up and act quickly.
 Don’t let them get away with it!
 Let them know that you know what’s going on.
 And when they know that you know, then they will know you won’t take this lying down.